 The table provides insight into the age profile of the respondents, which can be useful in understanding their potential experiences, perspectives, and opinions.

-Table 4: Years of Working Experience
+Table 4: Years of Working Experience are these the engineers, project managers, and stakeholders involved in project meetings in Ghana's mechanical engineering sector?